At a Glance

 The sanctuary is covered entirely by second-growth deciduous forest consisting mostly of oaks and maples.
 Chestnut Oak is the dominant tree, and the canopy averages 60-80 feet in height.
 The presence of American Chestnut saplings and older fallen logs indicate that this area was probably logged around the time of the Chestnut blight.
 There is a sparse ground cover of ferns and small shrubs; the middle layer of the understory is mostly lacking.
 There are no streams or other waterways on the sanctuary, although there may be springs.

 There are no established trails in the sanctuary, but a remnant of an old logging road starts at the west corner of the property along Eylers Valley Flint Road, and heads southeast into the heart of the sanctuary.
-Not used by vehicles since the 1960s or earlier, this road is now little more than a trail, marked mostly by traces of gravel along parts of its path.
+Not used by vehicles since the 1960s or earlier, this road is now little more than a faint trail, marked mostly by traces of gravel along parts of its path.
 The old logging road runs very near the property line for the sanctuary.
 Do not stray to the south as you will be on private land.
-Obey the No Trespassing signs.
+Obey the No Trespassing signs on neighboring properties.

 Although there are no marked trails, the understory of the sanctuary is relatively open and the entirety of the sanctuary can be easily explored on foot.
 Be aware that the ground is studded with rocks and boulders that present trip hazards as well as possible hiding places for Timber Rattlesnakes.
 Sturdy hiking boots are recommended.
-Also be on the alert for Black Bears and Bobcats, both of which frequent the area.
+Also be on the alert for Black Bears and Bobcats, both of which frequent the area from time to time.

-MOS acquired this land as a gift from the Nature Conservancy, which had received it from the widow of the late Seymour B. Cooper.
+MOS acquired this land in 1978 as a gift from The Nature Conservancy, which had received it from the widow of the late Seymour B. Cooper.
 Mrs. Cooper wished to establish a nature preserve in her husband’s memory, as he was an avid outdoorsman.

 Birdlife:

-The eBird hotspot for Seymour B. Cooper MOS Sanctuary lists 52 species as of July 2022, but only twelve checklists have been submitted since the hotspot was established in 2017.
+The eBird hotspot for Seymour B. Cooper MOS Sanctuary lists 53 species as of January 2025, but only sixteen checklists have been submitted since the eBird hotspot was established in 2017.
 Seymour Cooper is seriously under-birded, and hence only an incomplete discussion of its birdlife is possible at this time.
 Additional species would no doubt be recorded with more visitation and submission of eBird checklists.
-In particular, it would be helpful if birders could visit and submit eBird checklists to the Atlas portal during breeding season, during the five years of the Third Breeding Atlas project (2020-2024).
+In particular, it would be helpful if birders could visit and submit eBird checklists during breeding season so that we know what birds are using the sanctuary for nesting.
 Spring and fall migration have also been virtually ignored.

 Canada Geese and Mallards may occur as flyovers, probably commuting to or from Rainbow Lake in the Emmittsburg Watershed (about 2.25 miles to the northeast, as the crow flies) or some other nearby pond or wetland.
 Great Blue Herons may also be seen as flyovers.